 The description of such financing agreements in this Prospectus Supplement is based on the forms of such agreements attached to the Note Purchase Agreement.
 However, the terms of the financing agreements actually entered into may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
 See "Description of the Equipment Notes".
 Although such changes are permitted, under the Note Purchase Agreement, the terms of such agreements must not vary the Required Terms.
 In addition, Continental is obligated to certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders.
-Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement, it is a condition precedent to the obligation of each Trustee to purchase the Equipment Notes related to the financing of an Aircraft that no Triggering Event shall have occurred and, in the case of certain currently-owned Aircraft, that certain maintenance shall have been performed on such Aircraft.
-See "Description of the Aircraft and the Appraisals - Timing of Financing the
+Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement will not result in a withdrawal, suspension or downgrading of the rating of any Class of Certificates.
+Further, under the Note Purchase Agreement, it is a condition precedent to the obligation of each Trustee to purchase the Equipment Notes related to the financing of an Aircraft that no Triggering Event shall have occurred.

-Aircraft".
 The Trustees will have no right or obligation to purchase Equipment Notes after the Delivery Period Termination Date.

-The "Required Terms", as defined in the Note Purchase Agreement, mandate that:
+The "Required Terms," as defined in the Note Purchase Agreement, mandate that:

-• The initial principal amount and principal amortization schedule for each of the Equipment Notes issued with respect to each Aircraft shall be as set forth in the applicable table below for that Aircraft (or, in the case of any new Aircraft, the applicable table for that model of new Aircraft):
+• The initial principal amount and principal amortization schedule for each of the Equipment Notes issued with respect to each Aircraft shall be as set forth in the applicable table below for that Aircraft or, in the case of the last four scheduled deliveries of the 18 new Boeing 737-924ER aircraft and the last two scheduled deliveries of the six new Boeing 787-8 aircraft eligible for financing under the Note Purchase Agreement, as set forth in the applicable table below for a new aircraft of the same model that has not been and will not be financed under the Note Purchase Agreement: